woocommerce/woocommerce/plugins/woocommerce-admin/client/marketplace/components/notice/README.md

 The Notice component accepts the following props for customization:

-- `id`` (string): A unique identifier for the notice.
+- `id` (string): A unique identifier for the notice.
 This is used for dismissing and storing the dismissal state.
-- `children`` (JSX.Element): Optional.
+- `children` (JSX.Element): Optional.
 Additional React components or HTML elements to be displayed within the notice.
-- `description`` (string): The content of the notice.
+- `description` (string): The content of the notice.
 Can include HTML.
-- `icon`` (string): Optional.
+- `icon` (string): Optional.
 The name of the icon to display.
 Available options are info, check, percent.
-- `isDismisible`` (boolean): Optional.
+- `isDismissible` (boolean): Optional.
 If true, displays a close button that hides the notice.
 Defaults to true.
-- `variant`` (string): Determines the style of the notice.
+- `variant` (string): Determines the style of the notice.
 Options are info, warning, error, success.

 ## Styling

 The notice component can be styled using the following CSS classes, based on the variant prop:

-- `.woocommerce-marketplace__notice-variant-info`: Styles the notice with an info appearance.
+- `.woocommerce-marketplace__notice-info`: Styles the notice with an info appearance.
-- `.woocommerce-marketplace__notice-variant-warning`: Styles the notice with a warning appearance.
+- `.woocommerce-marketplace__notice-warning`: Styles the notice with a warning appearance.
-- `.woocommerce-marketplace__notice-variant-error`: Styles the notice with an error appearance.
+- `.woocommerce-marketplace__notice-error`: Styles the notice with an error appearance.
-- `.woocommerce-marketplace__notice-variant-success`: Styles the notice with a success appearance.
+- `.woocommerce-marketplace__notice-success`: Styles the notice with a success appearance.

 Icons within the notice adopt the variant prop to determine their color, aligning with the overall style of the notice.

 ## Dismissal Behavior

-Notices can be dismissed if `isDismisible` is set to `true`.
+Notices can be dismissed if `isDismissible` is set to `true`.
 The dismissal state is persisted in the browser's localStorage, preventing the notice from reappearing on future visits.

 ## Examples